TiffanyMClark/Challenge-7/02-Challenge/Develop/README.md

     ## Features
-     It will generate a basic readme layout for you to edit as you go
+     No special features, just a blanket README.md that will get a setup for ease of use.